-Four former Colts advance in Hall of Fame voting process
+4 former Colts advance in Hall of Fame voting process

 CANTON, Ohio (WISH) — 50 Modern-Era Players advanced in the voting process for the Pro Football Hall of Fame Class of 2025, including four iconic former Colts players.